sakuttomon/CS416-Sound/notebook.md

   - _Sharp_ (`♯` or `#`) - The "half-step-up" case, meaning "toward higher frequencies".
   - _Flat_ (`♭` or `b`) - The "half-step-down" case, meaning "toward lower frequencies".
   - E.g. black key number 70 notated of either A♯ or B♭.

+### 11/13/24 - Envelope ADSR Program

+This is another program I wrote in the [`envelope-adsr`](code/envelope-adsr/) directory, inspired off the chiptune synthesizer project
+I want to do.
+This time, I aimed to learn the significance of attack, decay, sustain, and release (ADSR) for manipulating audio through an [envelope](<https://en.wikipedia.org/wiki/Envelope_(music)>).
+Details on how the program works and the reference I used to understand the role of each ADSR parameter is located in the dedicated [`README`](code/envelope-adsr/README.md).
+Below are my inferences on how adjusting the times of ADSR affect the music:

+- **Attack**
+  - _Short_ - Reaches peak amplitude quicker, resulting in notes sounding more crisp, fit for defining parts like a melody.
+  - _Long_ - Slower ascend to peak amplitude, fit for smoother, more atmospheric sounds.
+- **Decay**
+  - _Short_ - Sound fades quicker, meaning peak its decaying from sounds sharper and more pronounced.
+  - _Long_ - Peak fades more slowly, smoother transition to sustain level.
+- **Sustain**
+  - _Level_ - The amplitude volume to "hold down" at for the remaining time not covered by the other parameters.
+  - Minimal sustain means the sound will be close to or silent after decay, fit for drum hits and punchy sounds not meant to rest or smoothly fade out.
+  - Max sustain means the sound continues at the same peak volume achieved by the attack stage.
+Useful for notes that want to stay at the same amplitude for as long as "the key is held down".
+- **Release**
+  - _Short_ - Sound ends abruptly after "key is released", due to little time allocated for sound to fade to silence.
+  - _Long_ - Sound flows gracefully into silence, fit for notes intended to complement others as it drifts off.
+  - Not necessary if sustain is already set to minimum since sound would have already reached silence.